 Downsides of Three Point Estimation

-• Can be tricky to calculate on huge projects with many variables
+- Can be tricky to calculate on huge projects with many variables if you don’t use Simple Estimate!
+We make it simple and automatic!

 Our software Simple Estimate has the ability to estimate out of the box with One, Two, or Three point estimation techniques.
 In addition it can speed up the estimating process by pre-filling hourly rates for various roles in your agency or organization and allowing you to refine your own templates or partial templates that you can quickly start new projects from.